On Site Stories

 All facilities were placed nearby each other.
 Kitchen and the entertainment area were set up around the wooden terrace.
 The sleeping spot was set on the northern side of the UdN building, around the corner from the kitchen and bar area.
 This is also where the topic of safety came up.

 Placing the sleeping spot nearby ensures a mutuality of social control.
-The luggage the students brought was placed bet- ween those two areas of construction, framed from three sides and visible all the time.
-What played a major role in the organization of space here was the fact that to some goods we only had limited access or they were just available in a small quantity, thus we needed to share them.
-This is were the acting of a collective or group in case of scarce resources is shown.
-Through interaction and communication we had to ponder about what is more needed where.
-Torches for instance, were only brought by three students.
-It was getting dark outside and the sleeping installations buildup needed a certain amount of flexible lights.
-So the torches were mostly in the hands of the people working on that area – the kitchen relied on one big spotlight.
+The luggage the students brought was placed between those two areas of construction, framed from three sides and visible all the time.
+What played a significant role in the organization of space here was the fact that to some goods we only had limited access, or they were just available in a small quantity.
+Thus we needed to share them.
+This is were the actions of a collective or group in case of scarce resources is shown.
+Through interaction and communication, we had to ponder what is more needed where.
+Torches, for instance, were only brought by three students.
+It was getting dark outside, and the sleeping installations buildup required a certain amount of flexible lights.
+So the torches were mostly in the hands of the people working in that area – the kitchen relied on one big spotlight.

 Building the sleeping spot

-Protection from weather and looks was ensured by tarps that were tied to existing hooks on the UdN building and trees on the opposite side with the help of ropes, that we also found on the UdN's grounds.
-By that, the relation to a classical tent became obvious, so we relied on forms of design we all knew, influenced mainly by the lack of material and the knowledge that a construction like that would work out as an easy, temporary shelter.
-It is an image of quality and spatial habit that everyone of us has in mind from childhood, when building caves in the living room out of chairs and blankets.
+Protection from weather and looks was ensured by tarps that were tied to existing hooks on the UdN building and trees on the opposite side with the help of ropes, that we also found on the UdN’s grounds.
+By that, the relation to a classical tent became apparent, so we relied on forms of design we all knew, influenced mainly by the lack of material and the knowledge that a construction like that would work out as a comfortable, temporary shelter.
+It is an image of quality and spatial habit that every one of us has in mind from childhood when building caves in the living room out of chairs and blankets.
 So at this point, there was no need to convey the idea of the construction – this changed of course later on.

 The built-up of the kitchen table

-The task that had to be fulfilled in the kitchen were mainly preparing and cooking food; which led to a need for tables, or in general work space.
-An existing bench was used as the table for the camping stove, but a big enough desktop to cut the vegetables and in general prepare everything was missing.
-What remained in my head was the answer one gave to another student, when she was searching for a desktop or something comparable: "Just go and build another table!"
+The tasks that had to be fulfilled in the kitchen were mainly preparing and cooking food; which led to a need for tables or workspace.
+An existing bench was used as the table for the camping stove, but a big enough desktop to cut the vegetables and in general prepare, everything was missing.
+What remained in my head was the answer one gave to another student, when she searched for a desktop or something comparable: “Just go and build another table!”
 And then she did so.
 This is were urgency as a topic shows up.
 If there is an urgent need for something, a quick solution has to be found – it also links to improvisation.

 What came out was an easy built-in-15-minutes-construction out of three pallets and one piece of wood.
-This one was used not only to prepare, but also to serve food afterwards.
-Again this improvised pi-ece demonstrates an approach of "just doing it“ and trying to see any possibility space by reusing material that was originally made to fulfill different needs.
-Concerning this table, there was no aspiration of it lasting for longer than one day, it was just built as a temporary structure.
+This one was used not only to prepare but also to serve food afterwards.
+Again this improvised piece demonstrates an approach of “just doing it “and trying to see any possibility of space by reusing material that was originally made to fulfil different needs.
+Concerning this table, there was no aspiration of it lasting for longer than one day.
+It was just built as a temporary structure.

 The shower story

 To fulfill the functions of a hotel, a shower was also built.
-It was built just to try it out.
-Constructed later that night, built with remaining material from the construction of the kitchen and the sleeping spot.
-It worked using the easiest mechanism one could think of, using a tree and the grounds as the main facility and a watering can and one rope as the actual shower.
+It was made just to try it out, constructed later that night, built with remaining material from the kitchen's construction and the sleeping spot.
+It worked using the most straightforward mechanism one could think of, using a tree and the grounds as the main facility and a watering can and one rope as the actual shower.

-When it was finished, the limited access to and the amount of material became important.
-The watering can was needed more in the kitchen, because it was the only thing to carry and pour out water with.
+When the shower was finished, the limited access to and the amount of material became important.
+The watering can be needed more in the kitchen because it was the only thing to carry and pour water with.
 So in this case, urgency and the limited access to material led to decision making – for one, against another.

 The setting up of the bar

-the rule for everybody was to bring one bottle of alcohol on Saturday.
-A plan or in any way communicated idea concerning the form of the bar was not existing at the time.
-When the food group went out to buy groceries, they went to Atilim Market in the neighborhood of the UdN.
-A lot of vegetables and fruits were gifted to them by the owner and also – for transportation – a shopping cart.
+The bar, in the beginning, did only exist as a plan: we wanted to have a proper, well-sorted bar.
+To fulfil that, the rule for everybody was to bring one bottle of alcohol on Saturday.
+A plan or communicated idea concerning the form of the bar was not existing at the time.
+When the food group went out to buy groceries, they went to Atilim Market in the neighbourhood of the UdN.
+Many vegetables and fruits were gifted to them by the owner and – for transportation – a shopping cart.
 That shopping cart was reused as the bar.
 We found some sticks of wood that were all cut to the same size and put them through the grid of the cart as a kind of shelf for bottles.
-We placed it where we had good access to it, near the wooden terrace where the kitchen was, and filled it with the different bottles.
+We placed it where we had good access to it, near the wooden terrace where the kitchen was and filled it with the different bottles.

-What was conspicuous here was the fact that nearly everybody of the group wanted to contribute to the look of the bar.
-After it was set up, people started to contribute: candles were put, flowers and leaves from the park and even some bric- a-brac people brought.
-It shows our hands-on DIY mentaliy.
+What was conspicuous here was that nearly everybody of the group wanted to contribute to the bar's look.
+After it was set up, people started to contribute: candles were put, flowers and leaves from the park and even some bric-a-brac people brought.
+It shows our hands-on DIY mentality.
 In the end, the bar looked like a cheesy, fussy atar.
-Here a mindset among the group showed up, that was observable over the whole timespan of the project: the urgent will to contribute.
-Without that mindset, plenty of operations during the process of the project would never have been possible, because with that, we generally set frames to our own actions, if any.
+Here, a mindset among the group showed up, which was observable over the project's whole timespan: the urgent will to contribute.
+Without that mindset, plenty of operations during the project's process would never have been possible, because, with that, we generally set frames to our actions, if any.

 The question about sanitary facilities was not addressed in advance, on Saturday it came up again due to just pragmatic reasons.
-It was one of the most discussed topics on Wednesday during the first meeting, people were really afraid of letting go the access to water and toilets they were used to.
-Planned was, that everybody should bring one roll of toilet paper.
+It was one of the most discussed topics on Wednesday during the first meeting.
+People were terrified of letting go the access to water and toilets they were used to.
+Planned was that everybody should bring one roll of toilet paper.
 This would have been too much, even for a group of 20 people.
 So single persons agreed on bringing toilet paper for the whole group.
-Here the overall question of how to deal with common goods is shown vivid.
+Here the overall question of how to deal with shared goods is shown vividly.

-On Saturday the need for a toilet-facility became reality.
+On Saturday, the need for a toilet-facility became a reality.
 Sarah, who ran a camping site in Berlin for several seasons, took over this task.
-With a minimum on material she realized a toilet structure nearby in the park Rotenhäuser Feld.
-Consisting of just the grounds, two trees with one ha- ving a bag with fresh toilet paper and the other one having a bag for the used.
-Hedges built the visual protection and so did the darkness.
+With a minimum on material, she realized a toilet structure nearby in the park Rotenhäuser Feld.
+They were consisting of just the grounds, two trees with one having a bag with fresh toilet paper and the other one having a pocket for the used.
+Hedges built visual protection, and so did the darkness.
 To find the way candles were lit up, guiding from the UdN to the toilet.

-With this example of problem solving one can see, how the expertise and commitment of one single person can make a huge plus for the whole group.
-This topic could be watched repetitively throughout the whole project – by bringing in ones knowledge also in a practical and pragmatic way, the whole group benefits in practical and knowledge-gaining ways.
+With this example of problem-solving, one can see how the expertise and commitment of one person can make a huge plus for the whole group.
+This topic could be watched repetitively throughout the whole project – by bringing in one's knowledge also in a practical and pragmatic way, the whole group benefits in practical and knowledge-gaining ways.

 When everything was prepared for the evening, the sleeping spot was set up and the food cooking, the group gathered around the kitchen on the wooden terrace.
-The atmosphere was really nice that evening, it was consisting of an interplay of several things, touching our senses in different ways.
-The light atmosphere did it's bit to the whole setting: the candles we set up and the one spotlight making warm light, created a nice, warm atmosphere.
+The atmosphere was pleasant that evening, it consisted of an interplay of several things, touching our senses in different ways.
+The light atmosphere did its bit to the whole setting: the candles we set up and the one spotlight making warm light, created a nice, warm atmosphere.

-Also non visible things that were perceivable just auditive were crucial in creating that certain ambience, like the music we played on a small piano and a rattle, the boiling curry in the pot, the talking in the otherwise calm surrounding.
-Also the weather was pretty warm for October, we did not freeze, it was like a mild summer night.
-Some students who cared about the food were also walking around like busy bees – and people fo always feel comfy when they know their work is done and others have to still do something while they themselves are chilling.
+Also, non-visible things that were perceivable just auditive were crucial in creating that certain ambience, like the music we played on a small piano and a rattle, the boiling curry in the pot, the talking in the otherwise calm surrounding.
+Also, the weather was pretty warm for October.
+We did not freeze, and it was like a mild summer night.
+Some students who cared about the food were also walking around like busy bees – and people fo always feel comfy when they know their work is done and others have to do something still while they are chilling.

-We relied on the experiences made that evening concerning the creation of atmosphere when curating the Wednesdays dinners later on in the project.
-The interplay of things, touching all senses became an important state we tried to reach there constantly.
+We relied on the experiences made that evening concerning creating an atmosphere when curating the Wednesdays dinners later on in the project.
+The interplay of things, touching all senses became a vital state we tried to reach there regularly.